The 15 Best Animated Movies of 2026 (So Far)

 4. Moana 2: Expanded Edition (Disney)

 A theatrical re-release with 25 minutes of new footage, essentially making it the definitive version of the 2024 sequel.
+The original theatrical release was criticized for feeling rushed (it was originally planned as a Disney+ series).
+The expanded edition addresses the pacing issues and adds character development that makes the story land.

 5. Shrek 5 (DreamWorks)